wemake-services/wemake-vue-template/template/docs/template/linting.md

 ### eslint-plugin-flowtype

-We also lint `flow` type annotations themselfs.
+We also lint `flow` type annotations themselves.
 We are using [`eslint-plugin-flowtype`][eslint-plugin-flowtype].

 ## jsdoc